Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 In this lab, you will build a Power BI report and dashboard that visualizes data about campus visits.

 ## Lab objective
+In this lab, you will perform:
 + Exercise 1: Create Power BI Report
 + Exercise 2: Create Power BI Dashboard

+## Estimated time: 40 minutes

 ## High-level lab steps